Come to Thailand to study tropical marine ecology and conservation!

 - Travel through the coasts and islands of the Gulf of Thailand

-- Coral reef research using SCUBA (if you do not have your PADI certification you will earn both Open Water and Advanced Open Water)
+- Hands-on coral reef observation and restoration work, in partnership with Global Reef (if you do not have a diving certification, you will earn both Open Water and Advanced Open Water)

 - Earn an ISDSI certificate in Marine Ecology